 Multi-track TTDR processes:

-- Track.1: Formal processes ~ engaging with legitimised stakeholders mandated as representatives to speak and make decisions on behalf of the needs, interests and values of others in collaborative decision-making processes;
+- Track.1: Formal processes ~ engaging with legitimised stakeholders mandated to represent and make decisions on behalf of the needs and interests of others in collaborative decision-making processes;

-- Track.2: Informal processes ~ engaging with non-legitimised social actors in their informal networks and settings with no official mandate to speak or make decisions on behalf of others — only on behalf of themselves;
+- Track.2: Informal processes ~ engaging with non-legitimised social actors in their informal networks and settings with no official mandate to speak or make decisions on behalf of others — only for themselves;

-The dynamically highlighted middle section (in blue) signifies any one of the above three different multi-track processes.
+Note: The dynamically highlighted middle section (in blue) signifies any one of the above mentioned three different multi-track processes.
 However, in practice, TTDR processes will never be as linear as depicted in the above visualisation.
-When adopting NAR for doing TTDR processes, the latter become non-linear / iterative — which can be visualised as follows (see methods page for more detail):
+In reality, these processes are a lot more non-linear / iterative.
+This is indeed the case when adopting NAR approach for conducting TTDR processes, which can be visualised as follows:

 Note: it is not impossible to visualise the above as a more linear process with some distinct phases and steps — as is discussed in more detail on the methods page.